Thesamuel01/Thesamuel01/README.md

 <p align="center">

-  🌱 I'm Learning Web Development at Trybe
+  🌱 I'm Backend developer at Triibo.

   💻 I've been studying programming since 2021.
 I'm currently specializing in back-end, but I also enjoy learning about DevOps and Cybersecurity.